 The Initiative Will Create a Non-Partisan Citizens Commission to Support an Amendment to The U.S. Constitution to End the Influence of Big Money in U.S. Elections

-BOSTON, MA – Today, Massachusetts Secretary of the Commonwealth William Francis Galvin has received over 20,000 certified signatures for the People Govern, Not Money Initiative Petition, putting the initiative on track to appear on the 2018 ballot.
+BOSTON, MA – Early in July, Massachusetts Secretary of the Commonwealth William Francis Galvin received more than 20,000 new certified signatures for the People Govern, Not Money Initiative Petition.
+This latest signature-gathering effort follows a successful drive for more than 80,000 signatures from all of the cities and towns in Massachusetts that the campaign delivered in November.
+The effort succeeded in putting Initiative 2 on track to appear on the 2018 ballot—Yes on 2!
 The Initiative asks voters to establish a non-partisan Citizens Commission to advance the 28th Amendment to the U.S. Constitution to address the undue influence of concentrated money on elections and government policy.
 The constitutional amendment would overturn the Supreme Court’s decision in Citizens United v.
 Federal Election Commission, which struck down the Bipartisan Campaign Reform Act and other campaign finance laws under a theory that corporations, unions, and the wealthy have a free speech right to spend unlimited money to influence elections and that corporations have the same inalienable rights as human beings.

 In 2012 and again in 2014, the Massachusetts legislature passed cross-partisan resolutions supporting the 28th Amendment and calling on the U.S. Congress to pass the amendment and send it to the states for ratification.
 More than 150 cities and towns in Massachusetts have likewise passed such resolutions.
 Versions of the 28th Amendment to overturn Citizens United have more than 40 co-sponsors in the US Senate and 150 co-sponsors in the U.S. House of Representatives.